ksk0629/towards_creating_android_apps/document/react_native_en.md

 # Introduction
 This document is for learning React Native and the reference will probably be [the official website](https://reactnative.dev/).
 So I will omit showing the reference if contents, which also contain images, are refferred from the official website.

+# What is React Native?
+React Native is an open source framework for building Android and iOS applications using React, which is a JavaScript liobrary for building user interfaces [[React](https://reactjs.org/)], and the app platform's native capabilities.
+React Native uses the same API structure as React components, that is, understanding React connects to understanding React Native.

+# Development Environment
+There are two ways to develop apps using React Native, either using EXPO or, using XCode or Android Studio.
+The former one needs just only Node.js and a phone or an emulator but apps are not written in the native languages, which are Java or Kotlin, or Swift or Objective-C. That means it will not probably be really elegant.
+The latter one has like an opposite feature: apps are written in the native languages.
+But the IDE has to be installed and that is a tricky part, especially XCode since XCode runs on only Mac.

 # Basic knowledge
 ## Android and iOS development
 - View: basic building block of UI, which is a small rectangular element on the screen